-- 1. In the ColdFusion Administrator, click Enterprise Manager > Cluster Manager. - 2.
-Enter a cluster name and then click Add. - 3.
-Click the cluster name and move the servers to the cluster based on the requirement. - 4.
-(If required) Edit the multicast port.
+- 1 In the ColdFusion Administrator, click Enterprise Manager > Cluster Manager. - 2 Enter a cluster name and then click Add. - 3 Click the cluster name and move the servers to the cluster based on the requirement. - 4 (If required) Edit the multicast port.

 Multicast port is used to group the cluster members together.
-The default value of multicast port is 45564.
-After you create a cluster, the port is added in the cfroot\cfusion\configconfigcluster.xml file.
-For more information on multicast port, see http://tomcat.apache.org/tomcat-6.0-doc/config/cluster-membership.html. - 5.
-Specify if you need sticky session.
-Sticky session ensures that after a session is established on an instance, all future requests from the client are mapped to that instance.
-Note that if you disable sticky session, session replication will be enabled. - 6.
-Click Submit.
+Default value of multicast port is 45564.
+After you create a cluster, the port is added in the cfroot\cfusion\config\cluster.xml file.

+For more information on multicast port, see http://tomcat.apache.org/tomcat-6.0-doc/config/cluster-membership.html.

+- 5 Specify if you need sticky session.

+- Sticky session ensures that after a session is established on an instance, all future requests from the client are mapped to that instance.

+- 6 Click Submit.